omnypay/chef-leiningen/README.md

 ###  LWRP for creating uberjars

-For creating Uberjars on target environments
+For creating Uberjars on target environments.
+You probably don't want to use this.
+It was for a very specific use case.

 ```
    leiningen_project "Deploy Something" do